ayeshpemal/CSB-Blog/README.md

 # CSB-Blog
 Simple blog site with CRUD operations using Node.js, mogodb and HTML

-Follow the steps before running the project.
+Follow these steps before running the project.

  1. Run this command in the command prompt
     ```bash